 - Listings’ median days on market (DOM): This will reveal how long an agent’s listings tend to stay on the market before they sell.
-This is key because the longer a home sits, the more likely its price will be reduced.
+This is key because the longer a home sits, the more likely the home’s price will be reduced.
 To see how each agent measures up, compare their results to your area’s median DOM, which you can research online.

 - Number of transactions per year: This will help prove how experienced an agent is.
 To hone in on their selling expertise, you can also ask how many of those transactions involved them representing sellers versus buyers.

 - List-to-sale ratio on sold homes: This figure will give you an idea of how well an agent prices homes and negotiates sales.
 You can calculate it by dividing a home’s sale price by its list price.
-As an example, if a home sells for $248,000 and was listed for $250,000, its list-to-sale ratio would be 99%.
+As an example, if a home sells for $248,000 and was listed for $250,000, its list to sale ratio would be 99%.
 As a seller, you’ll want that rate to be near 100% or above.
 (If it’s above 100%, it will show an agent has sold homes for above their list price.)

 2. Negotiate a lower commission

 As you interview agents, you can ask if they’re open to reducing their commission.
 Many agents don’t advertise this upfront but are agreeable to it if the deal presents a win-win.
 There may also be discount brokerages in your area you can use.
 Regardless of your choice, ensure the lower cost won’t result in a lower level of service.

 Mr. Cooper offers a program that simplifies the negotiation process called Mr. Cooper® Real Estate Rewards where we’ll connect you with a network of industry-leading real estate agents who have agreed to reduced listing commissions.1 On average, customers who buy and sell using the program save $6,740.2 They are available in 93% of our borrowers’ ZIP codes, so more than likely there’s one near you.